makersacademy/takeaway-challenge/README.md

 ------------
 This is a terminal based application with Twilio API implementation where I have integrated the text messaging ability as part of the design.
 I have designed and tested each class with TDD in mind.

 The story board is below which gives you the requirements of the client.
 As a customer, you can look at the ‘Enchanted Takeaway menu’ and order your potion.
 Each selection comes at a cost.
-You can add your selection and look at the total order.
+You can select a potion and add it to your order.
+You could also keep an eye on spending by looking at your bill or order list for a more detailed breakdown.
 Finally the order can be confirmed with a text message.
 The text message gives you the approximate time of delivery.

+I have used ENV variables to protect user information for the Twilio account.
+However, if you would like to inspect the communication log, you can read the YAML file: fixtures/vcr_cassettes/twilio.yml located in the repository.

 To use the Twilio text messaging service you will need to register and create an account at [www.twilio.com](https://www.twilio.com).